-&lt;sup>520 The Federal Standard does not include an EER requirement, so it is approximated with this formula: (-0.02 \ SEER2) + (1.12 \ SEER) Wassmer, M. (2003).
+&lt;sup>585 The Federal Standard does not include an EER requirement, so it is approximated with this formula: (-0.02 \ SEER2) + (1.12 \ SEER) Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
 Masters Thesis, University of Colorado at Boulder.
 Note this is appropriate for single speed units only.
+Based on Wassmer, M. (2003).
+A Component-Based Model for Residential Air Conditioner and Heat Pump

-521 Based on Wassmer, M. (2003).
+&lt;sup>586 Based on Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
 Masters Thesis, University of Colorado at Boulder.
 Note this is appropriate for single speed units only.

-&lt;sup>522 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
+&lt;sup>587 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
 The AC load during the utility's peak hour is divided by the maximum AC load during the year.